Our Delta. Our History. Our Celebration

 We celebrate and honour the Elders and people who came before us.
 We appreciate when they are willing to share their knowledge & traditions with us and our communities.
 The Muskrat Jamboree has a long history of dedicated individuals who have worked hard to continue the Muskrat Jamboree for years to come.

 The Muskrat Jamboree would not be possible without the tireless dedication and hard work of our Board, Committee, and community volunteers.
 Countless hours are spent planning to bring this amazing event to Inuvik each and every year.

-2017 marked our 60th Anniversary of the Muskrat Jamboree.
-We are so grateful for all those that came to help us celebrate this important milestone and look forward to another 60 years.
+2023 marked our 65th Anniversary of the Muskrat Jamboree.
+We are so grateful for all those that will help us celebrate this important milestone and look forward to another 65 years.